-Center for Civilians in Conflict began operating in Afghanistan in 2003 raising concerns with international forces about protection of civilians.
+Center for Civilians in Conflict began operating in Afghanistan in 2003, raising concerns with international forces about the protection of civilians.
 At the time, civilian protection was not a priority for international forces, and little help was available for civilians who had been harmed.
 Thankfully this changed, in part attributed to CIVIC’s work.

 CIVIC convinced NATO to adopt its first amends policy, providing acknowledgment of harm and financial assistance, for Afghan war victims.
 We pressed international forces to create a formal method of tracking civilian casualties and to incorporate it into military operations, which they did.
 We convinced the US Congress to create its first non-monetary assistance program specifically for civilians harmed by US combat operations.

 Since the end of NATO’s ISAF mission in December 2014, CIVIC has offered the Afghan government practical solutions to avoid and respond to civilian harm—including training for its forces, a way to track civilian casualties, opportunities to learn from international forces’ experiences, and recommendations to improve post-harm assistance mechanisms.
 We issued a report, Saving Ourselves: Security Transition and Impact on Civilian Protection, which assessed protection concerns in Baghlan, Kandahar, Kunduz, and Nangarhar after the departure of international forces, and the way in which civilians perceive security forces’ efforts at protection, including how civilians cope with deteriorating security and how they protect themselves.